ekleinso/node-web-app/README.md

 ### Run a Build

 At this point you can run a build.
 The Build Should succeed, but the deploy should fail.
-If you configure the deployment first however, deloyment will fail to start because the image has not been published.
+If you configure the deployment first however, deployment will fail to start because the image has not been published.

 1. You can go into the Pipelines section of the OpenShift Console, right click the pipeline and click Start.